 VOCAL ENSEMBLE WEEKEND WORKSHOPS

-Due to the current pandemic, our Summer 2020 workshop in New York has been cancelled.
-We are currently planning an online version beginning in August.
-In the meantime, individual workshops with members of the Vocal Ensemble have been taking place via Zoom on Sunday afternoons at 2pm EST. Please sign up for our mailing list if you would like to remain informed.
+Due to the current pandemic, we have moved all of our workshops offerings onto the Zoom platform.
+Individual workshops with members of the Vocal Ensemble have been taking place via Zoom on Sunday afternoons at 2pm EST. Please click here for our current offerings.

 We offer biannual workshops with members of Meredith Monk & Vocal Ensemble, who are all master teachers and have been working with Meredith on average for thirty years.
 Reflecting diverse backgrounds and interdisciplinary approaches to performance, Vocal Ensemble members past and present share Monk’s process for creating work.
 Beginning with breathing techniques and a detailed vocal and movement warm-up, participants work with the voice and body as multifaceted instruments for exploring range, timbre, gesture, resonance, character, landscape and rhythm.
 The work aims to uncover the fundamentals of performance as a vehicle for spiritual transformation.
 Selected pieces from Monk’s repertoire will also be taught.